What are the Symptoms of Psoriasis?

-- Plaques of red, inflamed skin, often covered with loose, silver-colored scales.
-These plaques may be itchy and painful and sometimes crack and bleed.
+- Rashes or patches of red, inflamed skin, often covered with loose, silver-colored scales.
 In severe cases, the plaques will grow and merge into one another, covering large areas.

-- Disorders of the fingernails and toenails, including discoloration and pitting of the nails.
+- Problems with your fingernails and toenails, including discoloration and pitting.
 The nails may also begin to crumble or detach from the nail bed.

 - Scaly plaques on the scalp.

-Psoriasis can also be associated with psoriatic arthritis, which causes pain and swelling in the joints.
-The National Psoriasis Foundation estimates that between 10% and 30% of people with psoriasis also have psoriatic arthritis.
+Psoriasis can also be associated with psoriatic arthritis, which causes achy, swollen joints.
+Between 10% and 30% of people with psoriasis also have this painful joint condition.

 Every person with this condition has their own triggers.
 Things that cause your psoriasis to become active may not affect another person.

 If you find out what causes your skin to flare up, you will be better able to control your symptoms.